 The migration barriers implicit in the land policies of village leaders and the social policies of urban authorities are responsible for an oversized and inefficient agricultural employment, and ultimately for the underutilization of China’s rural labour force and lower rural incomes.

-[Liwa Rachel Ngai, the Department of Economics at the London School of Economics and Political Science (LSE); Chris Pissarides, the London School of Economics and Political Science (LSE) and the University of Cyprus; Jin Wang, the Institute for Emerging Market Studies at the Hong Kong University of Science and Technology.]
+[Liwa Rachel Ngai, the Department of Economics at the London School of Economics and Political Science (LSE); Christopher Pissarides, the London School of Economics and Political Science (LSE) and the University of Cyprus; Jin Wang, the Institute for Emerging Market Studies at the Hong Kong University of Science and Technology.]

 Gardner, Bradley M. (2017).
 China’s Great Migration: How the Poor Build a Prosperous Nation.
 The Independent Institute, Oakland, California.